aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 Hyperledger Explorer uses a connection profile to connect to the Fabric network.
 If you have worked through Part 3 of this series you will have used connection profiles to connect the REST API to the Fabric network.
 As in part 3, I generate the connection profile here automatically, based on the ENV variables you populated in the pre-requisites section above (when you sourced fabric-exports.sh).
 The connection profile does assume that the MSP directory containing the keys and certificates is /home/ec2-user/admin-msp.
 If you are using a different directory you will need to update the connection profile.

+Fabric uses a discovery service to discover details of the Fabric network, and Explorer depends on this to reflect the network in the dashboard.
+The connection profile only needs to connect to one peer in order to discover the state of the network via the Gossip protocol.
+However, take note of the following information, copied from the pre-requisites section:

+* If you have multiple peer nodes for your member, the Fabric discovery service will discover them and display them in the Explorer dashboard.

+* If you have a multi-member Fabric network, you must configure anchor peers for the member(s), otherwise the Fabric discovery service will be unable to discover peers belonging to other members.
+Instructions on how to do this can be found in the Fabric docs (note this is for v2.2 as there is no corresponding info in the v1.4 docs): https://hyperledger-fabric.readthedocs.io/en/release-2.2/create_channel/create_channel.html?highlight=anchor#set-anchor-peers

 ```
 cd ~/non-profit-blockchain/blockchain-explorer/connection-profile
 ./gen-connection-profile.sh